 “I thought you wanted me to take it.
 I’m very sorry.”
 I tried to sound contrite, but my parched throat could only croak.
 He signaled for some water, which I gratefully drank.

-Cody spoke, “I was offering the Black Berry to you to look at.
+Cody spoke, “I was offering the Black Berry to you for inspection.
 It will never be yours.”
 He handed the object to me again, in slow-motion.
 I accepted it with a show of reverence.
 The device was made of hard, dark plastic.
 When folded it fit into the palm of my hand; when unfolded it was the size of a small book.
 I turned it over.
 Its backside was a solar panel.

 “Watch.”
 With a mischievous smile Cody leaned over me and pushed a button.
 To my amazement the Black Berry turned on.